jclark/satpulse/README.md

 SatPulse communicates with ptp4l using the PTP management protocol and provides it with this metadata.

 NTP works a bit differently: the ultimate purpose of NTP is to keep the system clock of NTP clients in sync with UTC.
-SatPulse takes simultaneously samples of the system clock and the PHC.
+SatPulse takes simultaneous samples of the system clock and the PHC.
 When the PHC is in sync with the GPS, SatPulse derives samples giving the system clock time and corresponding true UTC time, and sends them to chrony using chrony's refclock SOCK interface.
 Chrony uses these samples to adjust the system clock, thus keeping the system clock in sync with UTC.
 Chrony can also act as an NTP server, allowing a NTP client to sync its system clock to UTC.
-The chrony interface thus enables the time from the GPS receiver to be used in two distinct ways: to synchronize the system clock and to provide NTP service.
+The chrony interface thus enables the time from the GPS receiver to be used in two distinct ways: to synchronize the system clock and to provide an NTP service.

 ## Features